michimani/lambda-parameters-extension/README.md

 lambda-parameters-extension
 ===

-Sample code of using Parameter and Secret Lambda Extension.
+Sample code of using Parameter and Secret Lambda Extension in container image.
+(I'm in the middle of implementation and don't know if I can really do it.)

 # License